kkots/ggxrd_hitbox_overlay_2211/README.md

 ## Description

-Adds hitboxes overlaid on top of characters/projectiles for Guilty Gear Xrd Rev2 version 2211 (as of 3'rd January 2024).
+Adds hitboxes overlaid on top of characters/projectiles for Guilty Gear Xrd Rev2 version 2211 (as of 12'th February 2025).
 Adds framebar and framedata display (see [Framebar](#framebar) section).
 Also can freeze the game and play it frame-by-frame (with box display turned off for example) (see [Default Hotkeys](#default-hotkeys) section).
 Also can screenshot the game with transparency enabled/disabled (made with help from WorseThanYou (visit his website! <https://worsety.github.io/>)).